bigjohnjr/vanilla-rock-paper-scissors/README.md

 The <code>computerPlay()</code> function generates a random choice for the computer.

-The winnerResult() function determines the outcome of the game based on the choice of the player and the computer.
+The <code>winnerResult()</code> function determines the outcome of the game based on the choice of the player and the computer.